Wayne State University College of Engineering

-The Wayne State University College of Engineering is the engineering college of Wayne State University, a public research university in Detroit, Michigan.
-With more than 29,000 alumni, it is one of the largest engineering colleges in Michigan.
+The Wayne State University College of Engineering is the engineering school of Wayne State University, a public university in Detroit, Michigan, United States.

+As of 2019, the college has about 29,000 alumni.
 Founded in 1933, the College of Engineering has grown to include a variety of programs ranging from civil engineering, biomedical engineering and many others.
 It is located on Wayne State's main campus in Detroit in a building shared with the Danto Engineering Development Center.
 The current dean of engineering is Ali Abolmaali.

 History

 The Wayne State University College of Engineering had its unofficial beginning in 1920, when co-founder Ernest Drake began teaching the first engineering courses that were a part of the university's chemistry program.
 Professors Arthur R. Carr and Drake officially founded the college in 1933 and began with only four disciplines: chemical, electrical, mechanical and civil engineering.
 The classes and the offices were in the Old Main building and several old houses within the neighborhood.
 By 1937, the college grew to 632 full-time students, with 24 faculty members.
 To date the College of Engineering has expanded to comprise 135 full-time faculty and 3,493 undergraduate and graduate students.